luicfrr/react-native-vision-camera-face-detector/README.md

 `react-native-vision-camera-face-detector` is a React Native library that integrates with the Vision Camera module to provide face detection functionality.
 It allows you to easily detect faces in real-time using device's front and back camera.

-If you like this package please give it a ⭐ on [GitHub](https://github.com/luicfrr/react-native-vision-camera-face-detector).
+Is this package usefull to you?
+Support it [buying me a coffee ☕](https://coff.ee/luicfrr) or giving a ⭐ on [GitHub](https://github.com/luicfrr/react-native-vision-camera-face-detector).

 ## 🏗️ Features